Is the Go Washington DC Pass worth it? Go Washington DC Pass review 2019

 You'll also want to keep in mind, that although you can visit each attraction whenever it suits you best, opening and closing times vary from attraction to attraction.
 This means that you'll want to check your free guide and make sure that the particular attraction you're wishing to see that day is indeed open.

-If you're looking to visit a small number of attractions but don't want to pay each gate price, you'll find that the Go Washington DC Card is a great money saver that is both easy and convenient to purchase and use.
-And as the card is activated for an entire month, you'll also find that there is no rush to see each attraction, allowing you to more freely plan your days.
+If you're looking to visit a small number of attractions but don't want to pay each gate price, you'll find that the Go Washington DC Pass is a great money saver that is both easy and convenient to purchase and use.
+And as the pass is activated for an entire month, you'll also find that there is no rush to see each attraction, allowing you to more freely plan your days.
 This is great if you'll be in the city for longer than a week and want to use some of your days for relaxing and shopping instead of visiting an attraction or two.

 Where do you purchase your Go Washington DC Pass

 In order to receive your pass, first you must purchase it through the link above.
 Once you have done that, there are 2 ways to get your pass, the first being through e-mail and the second through your smartphone.
 All you have to do is print your pass out and you'll be all set to go!